tprives/tac/process/proposal_template.md

-* Project description (please describe the purpose and function of the project, its origin and its significance to the ecyosystem):
+* Project description (please describe the purpose and function of the project, its origin and its significance to the ecosystem):